 Mr. Schu, you should have asked me why I like writing about food so much.
 I’m a little obsessed with good food and it always finds its way into my writing for different reasons.
 The biggest reason is that food has helped me connect with my own mixed background.
 My father is from India and is Hindu and my mother was born in Brooklyn, NY and is Jewish.
 I always say that samosas and matzo ball soup are my favorite comfort foods.
 Now I’m hungry.
 Time for lunch!

-Borrow Book Scavenger from your school or public library.
+Borrow The Night Diary from your school or public library.
 Whenever possible, please support independent bookshops.